7 Factors in the Formation of Adult Acne and How to Fix Your Skin for Good!

-Has it been years since you started treating your acne with anything possible under the sun including over the counter and prescription drugs, antibiotics, skincare products, hormonal therapy, the pill but was never able to achieve any long lasting results?
+Has it been years since you started treating your acne with everything possible under the sun including over the counter and prescription drugs, antibiotics, skincare products, hormonal therapy, the pill but was never able to achieve any long lasting results?

 However, thanks to the work of many amazing holistic and functional doctors and a lot of new research we are beginning to understand the causes of acne a lot better and it is far from what your dermatologist ever told you.